Are you ready for the 2014 WILD HUCKLEBERRY SEASON?

 (PS Shipping is $35 to Canada, $53 to England... three pickers max per shipment

 for this rate.
 Paperwork gets voluminous, and customs fees go way up on international shipments

 over four pounds.
 If you want more than three pickers, they will come as separate shipments!)

 We take all four major credit cards, via secure server.
-Paypal is our processor, but you
+You may pay with Paypal, or via our Stripe merchant

 AND, for a limited time, we are offering the following bonuses:

 - A free report on how to use your huckleberry pickers for MAXIMUM efficiency.